Pacific Northwest National Laboratory Cyber Security Researcher in RICHLAND, Washington

 A successful candidate is a curious, continually learning cyber security professional who will translate their expertise and passion in the cyber security field to research and solutions that are important to our sponsors and cyber security defenders.
-Your expertise, leadership and creativity will enhance an innovation culture and find solutions to hard problems in cyber security.
+Your leadership will enhance an innovation culture in cyber security and find solutions to hard problems in cyber security.

-- Bachelor’s with 9-13 years of experience; Master’s with 7-11 years of experience; JD/PhD with 4-8 years of experience
+Bachelor’s with 5–8 years of experience; Master’s with 3–6 years of experience; JD or PhD with 0–3 years of experience